Group Members

 Previous Members

-Karolina Wamsler (MPhys) Nematic Colloids in Microfluidic Confinement, Edinburgh University, 2021-2022
+Karolina Wamsler (MPhys) Nematic Colloids in Microfluidic Confinement, University of Edinburgh, 2021-2022

-Matt Chouzouris (MPhys) On the Effects of Bacterial Cell Geometry on inter-Species Interface Structure, Edinburgh University, 2021-2022
+Matt Chouzouris (MPhys) On the Effects of Bacterial Cell Geometry on inter-Species Interface Structure, University of Edinburgh, 2021-2022

 EPSRC Undergraduate Vacation Internship Summer

-Danial Dolan (MPhys) Spatial Effects in Continuum Bacterial Modelling, Edinburgh University, 2021-2022
+Danial Dolan (MPhys) Spatial Effects in Continuum Bacterial Modelling, University of Edinburgh, 2021-2022

-Una Alberti (Senior Honours Student) Smectic Gardening, Edinburgh University, 2021-2022
+Una Alberti (Senior Honours Student) Smectic Gardening, University of Edinburgh, 2021-2022

-Tom Bramwell (Senior Honours Student) Swimming Bacteria in Confined Liquid Crystals, Edinburgh University, 2020-2021
+Tom Bramwell (Senior Honours Student) Swimming Bacteria in Confined Liquid Crystals, University of Edinburgh, 2020-2021

-Dan Buxton (Senior Honours Student) Losing That Planktonic Lifestyle, Edinburgh University, 2020-2021
+Dan Buxton (Senior Honours Student) Losing That Planktonic Lifestyle, University of Edinburgh, 2020-2021

 Alex Parker (MSc) Modelling Polymeric Materials in Internally Ordered Biofluids, Loughborough University, 2019-2020